Eli-BH/React-chat-app-tutorial-code/README.md

 ### Installing

 -Clone the repo
--Open 2 terminals
+-run npm install in the base directory and the sub directories -Open 2 terminals
 -cd to client and npm start in the first terminal
 -cd to server and npm start in the second terminal